guillaume250/Onboarding/README.md

 ## How it works

 All onboarding questions are predefined in [a provided json file](https://github.com/guillaume250/Onboarding/blob/master/data/questions.json).
 An onboarding question consists of an object that has an `id`, `validation`, and `question` properties.

-Some onboarding questions have a `path` property that represents the `id` of the following question.
+The onboarding flow starts with the question with an `id` of `1`.
+The `validation` property indicates user input validations for that particular question.
+Some questions have a `path` property that represents the `id` of the following onboarding question.
+A question with no `path` property is a final question.

-When a question doesn't have

-### Properties

--